timwiles/timwiles.github.io/README.md

 # How to donate

-To donate to the project, visit the [GoFundMe page](https://www.gofundme.com/f/a-house-for-arthur-before-the-rains-come?utm_source=customer&utm_medium=copy_link&utm_campaign=p_cf+share-flow-1)
+To donate to the project, visit the [GoFundMe page](https://www.gofundme.com/f/a-house-for-arthur-before-the-rains-come?utm_source=customer&utm_medium=copy_link&utm_campaign=p_cf+share-flow-1).

-Or you can make a donation directly to Knofacic using the Knofacic website.
-Then contact me or them with your donation amount and name.
+Alternatively, you can make a donation directly to Knofacic using the Knofacic website.
+Then contact me or them with your donation amount and name so I can pass this on to Knofacic.

-I am overwhelmed with gratitude towards all the supporters, donors, and sharers.
+A huge thankyou to everyone who has been praying for us, contributed money, or has shared the project on social media thus far.

-Kind Regards
+Kind Regards,

 Tim Wiles